From beautiful street art to sunset at the fortress, here are the absolute best things to do in Belgrade, Serbia.

 2) Visit Novi Beograd And Zemun

 Few tourists in any large European city venture outside of the Old Town, but it is always something I encourage – especially in Belgrade.
 The neighbourhoods of Novi Beograd (New Belgrade) and Zemun are fantastic places to explore if you’re searching for a more “local” vibe.
+If you wish to understand the city, you have to add them to your list of places to visit in Belgrade.

 These neighbourhoods also contain more remnants from the 1999 NATO bombings than the Old Town and seeing the bombed buildings can show the extent of devastation that Belgrade saw during the Yugoslav wars.